 What Can Lead to Child Pornography Charges in Bridgeton, MO?

-According to RSMo § 573.037, an individual is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor under 18 years old or obscene material portraying what appears to be a minor under 18 years of age.
+According to RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor under 18 years old or obscene material portraying what appears to be a minor below 18 years old.

-A few examples of specific child pornography charges in Bridgeton and across the state of Missouri are:
+A few specific instances of child pornography charges in Bridgeton and across the state of Missouri are:

-If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
-Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Bridgeton, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, your rights, and your future.

 St. Louis County Resources